tdilauro/Simplified-wiki/Authentication-For-OPDS-Extensions.md

 If no `audience` is defined, a client may assume that an OPDS server is open to the general public.

 A geographic restriction or a registration requirement does not qualify as an audience restriction in this sense.
 Those are handled separately, in `service_area` and with the `rel="register"` link.
-For example, a university library may have an `audience` of `["educational-secondary"]` and a service area of the city in which the university is located.
-This is not a promise that any college student in that city can get books from that university library; it's a way to help students at that university find _their_ library in a huge list.
+For example, a university library may have an `audience` of `["educational-secondary"]` and a `service_area` describing the city in which the university is located.

 ## `service_area`